 I have these soft contact lenses that have been in since the day of surgery that is coming out tomorrow morning and apparently I will be able to go back to doing all the normal things I typically do.

-The cost of this surgery works out to roughly a dollar a day if I live to 90.
-So in other words, as long as each and every day for the rest of my life, I can say “I am happy to spend a dollar to have perfect vision” it will all be monetarily worth it.
+The cost of this surgery works out to roughly a 9 cents a day if I live to 90.
+So in other words, as long as each and every day for the rest of my life, I can say “I am happy to spend 9 cents to have perfect vision” it will all be monetarily worth it.

 From an accounting perspective, it’s also interesting to note that while the cost of the surgery is entirely deducted from this years cash flows, since this is sort of like a CAPEX, the cost of the surgery should be depreciated over the next 60 years or so.
 Then magically, because of accounting, the net income is adjusted to show the fraction of the expense every year for the next 60 years on our income statement, even though on the cash flow statement you will see a big chunk of cash missing from this year’s cash flows.